ShHsLin/scanpy/README.md

 # scanpy - **s**ingle-**c**ell **an**alysis in **py**thon

 !!
-This is just a testing version that solely includes DPT and diffusion maps. !!
+This is just a testing version that solely includes DPT and Diffusion Maps. !!

 !!
 Comments are welcome. !!